Rules You Must Understand Before Using a Function Routing Table

 Function Routing Table Verification

 While all these rules may seem complex, a facility is provided that allows you to verify the contents of your FRT (Function Routing Table) after it has been updated.
 To use this facility you must:

 - Update the FRT as required.

 - On an IBM i system: use the command LANSA REQUEST(VERIFYFRT) PARTITION(ppp).
 This command will produce a spool file (QSYSPRT) that details the verification of your updated FRT.
 You should review all the messages in this file, and if required, take corrective action before running the verification process again.

-- On a PC system: use the command X_RUN PROC=*VERIFYFRT PART=DEM USER= etc, etc (refer to the X_RUN command for details of other parameters).
+- On a PC system: use the command X_RUN PROC=*VERIFYFRT PART=XXX USER= and so on.
+Refer to the X_RUN command for details of other parameters.
+The XXX in PART=XXX is the Partition identifier.
 This command will produce a display that details the verification of your updated FRT.
 You should review all the messages in this file, and if required, take corrective action before running the verification process again.

 The reason that the "update-verify" model has been chosen for the FRT (Function Routing Table) is simply that the load and lookup of the FRT has to be optimized for performance.
 This means that no effective analysis of the FRT can be performed when it is actually being used because the performance impacts would be significant.

 Finally, the fatal error notification panel, used for IBM i applications notes, that function routing was in effect at the time that the application failed.
 This is a visual reminder that the presence and use of the FRT should be taken into account when you are trying to determine the cause of the application error.